glaunay/socket-controller/README.md

-# socket-controller, an all around Socket IO Backend Controller
+# socket-controller-rdy, an all around Socket IO Backend Controller

 This package is a drop-in backend-end controller solution for socket-io managed websocket.
 Controller logics are regrouped inside single class, derived from a SocketController abstract class.
 Each class will run as singleton and several different class can operate at the same runtime.
 The incoming packets are passed to the corresponding SocketManager controller through the namespace Socket.IO feature.
 By default, namespace equals to the class name, eg: the class MyController will listen to '/MyController'.